philip-papasavvas/src/README.md

 - Augmented Dickey Fuller (ADF) test for unit roots, with null hypothesis, h<sub>0</sub> : &alpha; = 0.05, of non-stationary.
 Compute p-values for given threshold, default &alpha; = 0.05.
-  \s Within this method skewness and kurtosis is calculated, to be compared with the assumption of normal returns.
+  Skewness and kurtosis is calculated, to be compared with the assumption of normal returns.
 - *Development*
     - [ ] *Translate this into a Jupyter Notebook to display the theory behind the ADF test, and list the hypotheses*

 ## Roadmap
-I have the following modules planned out and hope to implement soon
+Modules due for implementation
 - finance-database.py
     - Download security data from Yahoo Finance using yfinance and store the data in MongoDB using Arctic
     - *Development*